213ec2209/my_ALU_problem/docs/Specification.md

 #

 # The ALU performs different arithmetic and logical operations based on the value of the operation select signal op.
-All operations are executed synchronously on the rising edge of the clock.
+All operations are executed Asynchronously.

 #